A1exLemesios/node-server/README.md

 Node.js is the runtime environment for server-side Javascript.
 If you don't have this your computer won't be able to understand(interpret) the code in this project.
 Long story short it won't be able to run the code.

-Git is the version control system(VCS) for this project.
+[Git][14] is the version control system(VCS) for this project.
 Something like Dropbox but for code.
-You don't actually need it since you can just download this project as a ZIP (there's a button in this page at the top "Download ZIP") and run it.
-However the instructions below assume that you're using GIT to fetch the project files on your computer.
+You don't actually need it since you can just [Download the project as ZIP](https://github.com/nicholaswmin/node-server/archive/master.zip) and run it.
+However the instructions below assume that you're using Git to fetch the project files on your computer.

 ### 2. Open up a Terminal/Shell on your computer: